Merry-Go-Round (Gertler painting): Reception

-The painting was included in the London Group exhibition at the Mansard Gallery in 1917.
+The painting was included in the London Group exhibition at the Mansard Gallery in April/May 1917 for the 6th exhibition of the group.
 It was interpreted as a deliberately "modern" and decorative work at the time, but is now seen as Gertler's visceral reaction to – and protest against – the First World War, perhaps triggered by the possibility that Gertler could be conscripted into the British Army.
 Gertler was a conscientious objector.

 Expanding on the theme of war, the painting may represent the threefold colours of wholeness and balance in our Thinking, Feeling and Willing – within a human being.
 The four sets of people too suggest the balance between the masculine and feminine aspects within us; whilst the individual sailor is presented as the true unknown, unseen and rather elusive higher self.
 The continuous merry-go-round search for balance through the battle of suffering – as a strangely joyful part of the human Life.

 Gertler was working on a sculpture version of Merry-Go-Round in 1916.
 The painting remained unsold during Gertler's lifetime.
 After his suicide in 1939 it was acquired by Leicester Galleries, who gave it to the Ben Uri Art Society in 1945.
 The Tate Gallery bought it from the Ben Uri Art Society in 1984.